zaschiff/GolangTheCompleteBootcamp/README.md

 ##### printer

 first library package written in the course.
-It holds only one file with one line of code to demonstrate the diffrence in package naming.
+It holds one function to show the difference between an exported object and an unexported object.
+The cmd folder has one main.go file to demonstrate the errors that are thrown when trying to call exported and unexported object.

 ##### scopes